mbonizzato/OptimizeNeurostim/README.md

 ### Data

-The dataset can be downloaded at :  [Link to data available upon publication]
+The dataset can be downloaded at :  https://osf.io/54vhx/

 Please cite the dataset as:
 Bonizzato M., Massai E.&, Côté S.&, Quessy S., Martinez M., and Dancause N. 2021.
 “OptimizeNeurostim” OSF. osf.io/54vhx.